ansible/awx-operator/README.md

   - [AWX on Kubernetes](https://github.com/ansible/awx/blob/devel/INSTALL.md#kubernetes)
   - [Ansible Tower on Kubernetes](https://docs.ansible.com/ansible-tower/latest/html/administration/openshift_configuration.html)

-This operator is meant to provide a more Kubernetes-native installation method for Ansible Tower or AWX via a Tower Custom Resource Definition (CRD).
+This operator is meant to provide a more Kubernetes-native installation method for Ansible Tower or AWX via an AWX Custom Resource Definition (CRD).

 Note that the operator is not supported by Red Hat, and is in alpha status.
 Long-term, this operator will become the supported method of installing on Kubernetes and Openshift, and will be listed on OperatorHub.io.
 For now, use it at your own risk!